chiisquare/100-days-of-code/log.md

 **Today's Progress**: i got an answer on fCC, wrote another question, organized my notes on the rubric into something with subheadings for each table, and then attempted to write out the data I plan to include in each table. i haven't even written more code yet.

-**Thoughts:** had to skip programming practice yesterday since i was feeling really uncomfortable and emotional about several people in my life and my place in their relationships... i felt better after getting some sleep and going out to climb with friends. only started drawing out galaxy table in my journal bc i want to make sure that i have data for all of my categories (bc i'm certain there are smaller galaxies or celestial bodies that may not even have as much data as other bodies)... while correctness of data is not part of the rubric, i don't want to make numbers up. posted another question on fCC.
+**Thoughts:** had to skip programming practice yesterday since i was feeling really emotional then. i felt better after getting some sleep and going out to climb with friends. only started drawing out galaxy table in my journal bc i want to make sure that i have data for all of my categories (bc i'm certain there are smaller galaxies or celestial bodies that may not even have as much data as other bodies)... while correctness of data is not part of the rubric, i don't want to make numbers up. posted another question on fCC.

 **Link to work:** https://twitter.com/chiisana2u/status/1495615786282586117